CHEGEBB/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This is a simple shell script that uses the echo command to script that writes into the file ls_cwd_content the result of the command ls -la
+This is  a script that duplicates the last line of the file iacta

 Usage:

 Open a text editor and create a new file.
 Copy the following code into the file:
 #!/bin/bash
-ls -la > ls_cwd_content
+tail -n 1 iacta >> iacta